helenclx/100-days-of-code/r1-log.md

 - Started freeCodeCamp’s Learn Basic String and Array Methods by Building a Music Player.
 Did Steps 1 to 30.

 **Thoughts:** These allowed me to refresh and practice my HTML, CSS and JavaScript skills and knowledge.

+---

+### Day 12: 14 January 2024.
+Sunday

+**Today's Progress:** Completed freeCodeCamp’s Learn Basic String and Array Methods by Building a Music Player, by doing Steps 31 to 85.

+**Thoughts:** This project allowed me to learn to use the Web Audio API and practice various array and object methods.